affinitydb/doc/pathSQL reference.md

 ### URL
 Format: U'url_addr'

-### ENUM
-Format: Not supported yet

 ### Numeric Types
-The numeric types in mvStore are closer to C/C++ numeric types.
+The numeric types in ChaosDB are closer to C/C++ numeric types.

 Numeric constants are accepted in these general forms: